ImperialCollegeLondon/safedata/build_notes.md

 It is easier if `git` is configured to push new tags along with commits.
-This essentially just means that new releases can be sent with a single commit, which is simpler and saves Travis from building both the the code commit and then the tagged version.
+This essentially just means that new releases can be sent with a single commit, which is simpler and saves GitHub Actions from building both the the code commit and then the tagged version.
 This only needs to be set once.

 ```sh